aerodrome-finance/contracts/script/README.md

 ```

 ### Deployment
-- Note that if deploying to a chain other than Optimism/Optimism Goerli, if you have a different .env variable name used for `RPC_URL`, `SCAN_API_KEY` and `ETHERSCAN_VERIFIER_URL`, you will need to use the corresponding chain name by also updating `foundry.toml`.
-For this example we're deploying onto Optimism.
+- Note that if deploying to a chain other than Base/Base Goerli, if you have a different .env variable name used for `RPC_URL`, `SCAN_API_KEY` and `ETHERSCAN_VERIFIER_URL`, you will need to use the corresponding chain name by also updating `foundry.toml`.
+For this example we're deploying onto Base.

 1. Deploy the Protocol Core
 ```
-forge script script/DeployCore.s.sol:DeployCore --broadcast --slow --rpc-url optimism --verify -vvvv
+forge script script/DeployCore.s.sol:DeployCore --broadcast --slow --rpc-url base --verify -vvvv
 ```
 2. Accept pending team as team.
 This needs to be done by the `minter.pendingTeam()` address.
 Within the deployed `Minter` contract call `acceptTeam()`.

 3. Deploy gauges and pools.
 These gauges are built on the Protocol using the newly created pools.
 ```
-forge script script/DeployGaugesAndPools.s.sol:DeployGaugesAndPools --broadcast --slow --rpc-url optimism --verify -vvvv
+forge script script/DeployGaugesAndPools.s.sol:DeployGaugesAndPools --broadcast --slow --rpc-url base --verify -vvvv
 ```

 4. Distribute locked NFTs using the AirdropDistributor.
 This needs to be done by the `airdrop.owner()` address.
 ```
-forge script script/DistributeAirdrops.s.sol:DistributeAirdrops --broadcast --slow --gas-estimate-multiplier 200 --legacy --rpc-url optimism --verify -vvvv
+forge script script/DistributeAirdrops.s.sol:DistributeAirdrops --broadcast --slow --gas-estimate-multiplier 200 --legacy --rpc-url base --verify -vvvv
 ```

 5. Deploy governor contracts
 ```
-forge script script/DeployGovernors.s.sol:DeployGovernors --broadcast --slow --rpc-url optimism --verify -vvvv
+forge script script/DeployGovernors.s.sol:DeployGovernors --broadcast --slow --rpc-url base --verify -vvvv
 ```
 6. Update the governor addresses.
 This needs to be done by the `escrow.team()` address.
 Within `voter`:
  - call `setEpochGovernor()` using the `EpochGovernor` address located in `script/constants/output/{OUTPUT_FILENAME}`